mandober/rust-debrief/theory/memory/program-memory.md

 # Program memory

-- `.text`: ro code segment with executable instructions
+- `.text`: read-only code segment with executable instructions
-- `.data`: globals and statics, rw, retain their address across calls
+- `.data`: globals and statics, retain their address across calls
 - `.bss`: uninitialized data, globals and statics initialized to zero
 - the heap: shared pool of free memory
 - the stack: program's own stack